Diwali Traditions & Customs - Festival of Lights Explained

 Lakshmi Puja

-Not only Goddess Kali is showered with prayers and mantras on the day of Diwali, prayers are also offered to Goddess Lakshmi, the goddess of wealth and prosperity.
-It is common believe amongst every Hindu households that those who offer prayers and puja to Goddess Lakshmi will surely be blessed with prosperity and wealth.
+Not only is Goddess Kali worshipped with prayers and mantras on the day of Diwali, but prayers are also offered to Goddess Lakshmi, the deity of wealth and prosperity.
+Many Hindu households believe that by performing a special puja (worship) to Goddess Lakshmi on Diwali evening, they will be blessed with good fortune and prosperity for the year to come.
 Thus a puja dedicating to Goddess Lakshmi is performed on the Diwali evening in all households so as to seek her blessings.

 Lighting Diyas or Lamps